2019 United States elections: Speaker of the U.S. House election

 Republican Congressman Paul Ryan, the Speaker of the United States House of Representatives during the 115th United States Congress, declined to seek re-election in 2018.
 After Democrats gained a majority in the House of Representatives in the 2018 elections, House Minority Leader and former Speaker Nancy Pelosi sought election to a new term as Speaker of the House.
-She won election with 220 votes, all of which came from members of the Democratic Party.
+She won the election with 220 votes, all of which came from members of the Democratic Party.
 Most Republican members of the House voted for Kevin McCarthy, who, through a separate election, succeeded Pelosi as House Minority Leader.
 The remaining votes for Speaker went to several different individuals, including Republican Congressman Jim Jordan and Democratic Congresswoman Cheri Bustos.

 Party leadership elections

 Several state Democratic and Republican parties also selected new leaders for their organizations during 2019 at party conventions or through other closed processes.